victoraustriaong/EW_PPT_Propellant_Calculator/README.md

 # uPPT_Utilities
-This repositories includes utility codes from the uPPT project at school.
+This repository includes utility codes from the uPPT electric propulsion project.